ClarytyLLC/docs/src/docs/getting-started/mlops-engineer/README.md

-# Machine Learning Operator Quick Start
+# Get started as Machine Learning Operator

 ## A Platform For Cognitive Engines
 Need to deploy an engine quickly, leverage aiWARE Anywhere.
 With a quick setup, you can have a proof-of-concept instance or an enterprise-grade cluster available to push your engines to production.
 * [Single Machine Installation](/aiware/install/install)